 Since pre-colonial times, Americans' relationship to the natural world has shaped politics, policy, commerce, entertainment and culture.
 In this collection, delve into our complicated history with the environment through American Experience films exploring wide-ranging topics, from our struggles to exert dominion over nature to our attempts to understand and protect it.

-One of the most popular New Deal programs, the Civilian Conservation Corps put 3 million young men to work in the nation's forests and parks, conserving both private and federal land during the height of the Great Depression.
+One of the most popular New Deal programs, the Civilian Conservation Corps put three million young men to work in the nation's forests and parks at the height of the Great Depression.

-On August 15th, 1914, the Panama Canal opened, connecting the world’s two largest oceans.
-American ingenuity and innovation had succeeded where, just a few years earlier, the French had failed disastrously, but the U.S. paid a price for victory.
+In 1914, the Panama Canal connected the world’s two largest oceans.
+American ingenuity and innovation had succeeded where the French had failed disastrously, but the U.S. paid a price for victory.

 The story of the farmers who came to the Southern Plains of Texas, Oklahoma and Kansas dreaming of prosperity, and lived through ten years of drought, dust, disease and death.

 Additional funding for the Environment collection provided by